Table of contents

 Check your access

 First, try to login to the server and make sure that you are able to see your home directory.
-To do so, use the following:
+As a generic case, I will assume to be using 490-01.csse.rose-hulman.edu as my virtual machine, but please replace it with your own virtual machine FQDN in the below instructinos.

 $ ssh csse@490-01.csse.rose-hulman.edu